insteps/nbreader/doc/install.md

 ## E. Issues

-1. If you notice missing `var/newsbeuter/data/meta.json` (re-check permission), or if its too small (less than 50 bytes), with no rss related data, just delete it and refresh your browser.
+1. If you notice missing `var/newsbeuter/data/meta.json` (re-check folder permissions), or if its too small (less than 50 bytes), with no rss related data, then just delete it and refresh your browser.
    (Will think of a better solution sooner)